Nonprofit sustainability is not just about securing funding but more about long term goals for your programs and fulfilling your mission.

 In order to achieve your goals, you must know: “What your plans are for sustaining your programs when you receive funding.”

-Here are some suggestions for attaining long-term sustainability:
+Here are some suggestions for attaining long-term nonprofit sustainability:

 - Only write occasional grant proposals as opposed to constant proposals